HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 Step-By-Step Guide to Creating a Databricks Dashboard

 Now that you've got a good grasp of the Databricks dashboard, let's jump right into the step-by-step process of creating one.
-But first, let's quickly review the prerequisites to ensure you're all set with the right tools and resources.
+But first, let's quickly review the prerequisites to make sure you're all set with the right tools and resources.

 Prerequisites: